nperon/workshop/src/pages/2022-08-20-git/index.md

 In case there are conflict execute commands like ```git add ...``` and ```git rebase --continue```

-When relevant, it is possible to give priority to feature branch changes with:
+When relevant, priority can be given to feature branch changes with:

 ```zsh
 git rebase --main -Xtheirs